 - Examine ways to improve rear loading access to properties.

-Once the detailed designs are drafted, Council will consider them at a public meeting to be held later in 2013.
+Once the detailed designs are drafted, Council will consider them at a public meeting.

 Wellington Street Traffic and Parking Advisory Group

-Council is establishing a Wellington Street South Traffic and Parking Advisory Group that will identify measures that could be included in the design to limit the impact of the removal of parking to local businesses and properties.
+In July 2013, Council established the Wellington Street South Traffic and Parking Advisory Group to identify measures that could be included in the design to limit the impact of the removal of parking to local businesses and properties.

-The advisory group will comprise Council officers and organisations, property owners and residents of Wellington Street.
+The advisory group comprises Council officers and organisations, property owners and residents of Wellington Street.